ArthurGamerHD/SE-All-My-Stuff/README.md

 sets the options while the Translation section provides alternative labels.
 Put an Inventory section into any screen's Custom Data to activate it, which can be empty.

-Arthur maintains a fork for use with the Colorful Icons mod [here](https://github.com/ArthurGamerHD/SE-All-My-Stuff/tree/Colorful-Icons).
+~~Arthur maintains a fork for use with the Colorful Icons mod [here](https://github.com/ArthurGamerHD/SE-All-My-Stuff/tree/Colorful-Icons).~~ (You are already here)
+Original script without the Colorful Icons patch [Here](https://github.com/Brianetta/SE-All-My-Stuff)

 Here are the defaults: